 How can I obtain a copy of a police report?

 You can come in to the Records Department at 2060 Park Avenue between the hours of 8:30 a.m. and 5 p.m, Monday through Friday.
 You will be required to fill out a form and present a photo ID.
-The cost is $2.00 for a standard police report.
+Costs are in alignment with Park City's fee schedule section 6.6.
 If you are unable to come in to the department or live out of town, you can call the records department at 435-615-5507 and a request form will be mailed or faxed to you.

-New business owners should allow 10 to 14 days for their license to be processed.
-All Fees are due at the time of application.
+New business owners should allow 5-10 business days for their license to be processed.
+All fees and required document share due at the time of application.
 The business license application will be sent to the Planning department for zoning and signage compliance, to the Building department for ordinance compliance and on-site inspection, and to the Police department for final approval.

 When does a Park City business license expire?

-All licenses expire every December 31.
+All licenses expire every September 30.
+Renewal payments are due October 1.
 There are not partial payments, half year or partial year licenses.
-If a license is purchased on or after October 1, the license fee is prorated for the calendar year and the full fee for the following year must be paid at time of application.
+If a license is purchased on or after July 1, the license fee is prorated for the calendar year and the full fee for the following year must be paid at time of application.

 When do I renew my license for the next year?